 If you want to get every booking you can, the first thing you need to do is make sure people don’t have to do extra work to pick you over someone else.
-Take this example, from a winery tour company in California.

 If there’s ever been a golden rule in selling, it’s this:

-Don’t Make People Work To Buy From You
+Don’t Make People Work To Buy from You

 Many – if not most – internet browsing is distracted.
 People are working, cooking, watching the television, on the toilet or even playing with their kids while browsing the net.